 Credentials Definitions Page Communication The ability to use oral, written and interpersonal communication to inform, motivate and effect change.
 This includes communicating to consult or engage with individuals and groups inside and outside the organisation.
-See page 11 Collaboration formerly Teamwork The ability to work and interact with others including those from different backgrounds and professions/disciplines.
+11 Collaboration (formerly Teamwork) The ability to work and interact with others including those from different backgrounds and professions/disciplines.
 In a professional context the focus is on collaboration to proactively promote synergy in the production of work products within teams and across internal and external networks.
 This includes stimulating relationships in order to promote collaborative outcomes, knowledge sharing and goal attainment.
-See page 13 Leading and developing people The ability to lead and develop people to improve performance, talent and capability.
-See page 15 Driving strategic results The ability to promote the achievement of excellence and the attainment of strategic outcomes.
-See page 17
+13 Leading and developing people The ability to lead and develop people to improve performance, talent and capability.
+15 Empowering others The ability to empower and encourage people in their work to achieve or exceed agreed objectives.
+This includes engaging and motivating people, delegating sufficient authority and responsibility, and supporting their efforts.
+17 Adaptive mindsets The ability to develop and promote responsiveness and foster the capacity of individuals, groups and the organisation to be entrepreneurial.
+This includes modelling positive attitudes and inspiring employees, professionals and stakeholders to improve and change.
+19 Driving strategic results The ability to promote the achievement of excellence and the attainment of strategic outcomes.
+21 Problem solving The ability to create, implement and evaluate the success of solutions to authentic (real world and ill-defined) problems.
+23 Digital literacy The ability to use information and communication technologies to find, use and disseminate information.
+25 Critical thinking The ability to evaluate information using critical and analytical thinking and judgment.
+This includes creative insights gained through perceiving relationships, breaking away from prevailing mindsets and conceptualising new possibilities that only become clear after reappraising or restructuring current thinking, theory and processes.
+27 Cultural engagement (formerly Global citizenship) The ability to think, act, relate and respond to socio-cultural elements.
+It is a notion that is based on understanding the 'self' in relation to 'others' within their local and broader community and discipline.
+This includes demonstrating cultural sensitivity, regard and respect for differences and effectively promoting a positive culture.
+29